jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The New Defenders
 **Puny Weapons Can’t Hurt Hulk**
 Hulk’s **Puny Weapons Can’t Hurt Hulk** power means that Lethal wounds (and even Evil Lethal wounds) won’t KO him.
 This also includes, but is not limited to, things like Gamora’s Godslayer Blade and MCU Drax’s Finger on Throat Means Death.

+# Hydro-Man
+Set: Spidey-Foes
+**Fluid Tactics**
+**Fluid Tactics** lets you convert ATK from a **Combat** Plot Twist into DEF (or vice versa).
+For example, if you play a Plot Twist that gives him +3 ATK, you could have him gain +3 DEF instead.
+It has to be all or nothing.
+You can't pla

 # Impersonating Powers
 Set: Utopia Battles